ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 npm run dev
 ```

-5. Click the localhost link shown in your terminal.
-   You’ll be able to register, log in, make payments, and view them.
+5. Click the localhost link shown in your terminal — you can now register, log in, and interact with the app.

 ---